TSS Certification Process - TSB 2000 Standard

 as those considered to be highly experienced with years of experience

-The TSB 2000 Standard addresses this
+The TSB 2000 (Technical) Standard TM addresses this

-Therefore, depending on the actual amount of TSCM
+Depending on the actual amount of TSCM

-reach the next certification level.
+the next certification level.

 All participants must complete a minimum of 250 hours of hands-on